awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ## Before You Begin<a name="AuroraMySQL.Replication.CrossRegion.Prerequisites"></a>

-Before you can create an Aurora MySQL DB cluster that is a cross\-region Read Replica, you must enable binary logging on your source Aurora MySQL DB cluster\.
-Cross\-region replication for Aurora MySQL uses MySQL binary replication to replay changes on the cross\-region Read Replica DB cluster\.
+Before you can create an Aurora MySQL DB cluster that is a cross\-Region read replica, you must enable binary logging on your source Aurora MySQL DB cluster\.
+Cross\-region replication for Aurora MySQL uses MySQL binary replication to replay changes on the cross\-Region read replica DB cluster\.

 To enable binary logging on an Aurora MySQL DB cluster, update the `binlog_format` parameter for your source DB cluster\.
 The `binlog_format` parameter is a cluster\-level parameter that is in the default cluster parameter group\.
 If your DB cluster uses the default DB cluster parameter group, create a new DB cluster parameter group to modify `binlog_format` settings\.
 We recommend that you set the `binlog_format` to `MIXED`\.
 However, you can also set `binlog_format` to `ROW` or `STATEMENT` if you need a specific binlog format\.
 Reboot your Aurora DB cluster for the change to take effect\.